The course credits are available free of charge though the Open University.

 The programming exercises require beginner level familiarity with the Python programming language.
 No other prerequisites exist.

 The course can be completed on three difficulty levels.
 The following learning objectives are achieved after completing the course on the advanced level.
 On the intermediate level, the same objectives are partially achieved.
-After the course, the student is able to:

 - describe different types of AI such as optimization, reasoning, and learning